AndriiYelieva/diesel-center-vite/README.md

 ## Demo

-You can view a demo version of my project at the following link: [Demo link] (https://andriiyelieva.github.io/diesel-center-vite/).
+You can view a demo version of my project at the following link: [Demo link](https://andriiyelieva.github.io/diesel-center-vite/).

 ## Technologies used.